Episode

 .

-moves again and the tribe starts to emerge.
-However, the pause has
+(Big Scott moves again and the tribe starts to emerge.
+However, the pause has given Tolstoy enough

-their lead and they come out well before Hugo.
-Kent gets everyone
+time to increase their lead and they come out well before Hugo.
+Kent gets everyone up and starts

-off again at their normal pace toward the cargo net.
-Dana and Connie
+them moving off again at their normal pace toward the cargo net.
+Dana and Connie are starting to

-Hugo moving, and Nancy helps Big Scott out from under the poles.
+Jeff keeps Hugo moving, and Nancy helps Big Scott out from under the poles.
+Michelle

 .